ucf-photovoltaics/darts_fair_workflows/documentation/EXPANDING_TO_NEW_DOMAINS.md

 - If you get database errors, check that your DataFrame columns match your table schema.
 - Use the retry logic in the outputer for robust saving.
 - Ask for help or check the README if you get stuck!

 ---

-## 5. Additional Resources
-- See the original `test_instrument_parser.py` for a full example.
-- The `README.md` has more details on setup and requirements.
-- The D2 diagram is a great way to explain your workflow to collaborators.

----